 Race Fees: Race fees are not refundable

 Length of Races: Races will be short – just 200 meters – but there will be lots of them!
 The short race course allows us to keep the races close to the shore, so spectators will be able to see all the action (and teams will be close enough to hear you cheering them on).
 For a more detailed explanation of how the racing works click here.
 The race is fast and furious.
 It will last less than two minutes!

 Who benefits from the festival proceeds?
 One hundred percent of the donations made to the Lake Champlain Dragon Boat Festival will stay in our community and benefit local cancer survivor through two organizations: Dragonheart Vermont and Survivorship NOW.
 Dragonheart Vermont is a breast cancer survivor and supporter dragon boat organization that carries on year long programs to support and empower breast cancer survivors.
 Survivorship NOW offers wellness programs to support, educate, and invigorate cancer survivors in our community.

 Can anyone paddle a dragon boat?
 Almost anyone can paddle a dragon boat after a short lesson!
-(And each team will get a lesson on Practice Weekend as part of the registration fee.
-To participate, paddlers must be at least 16 year old, but there are no other restrictions.
+Each team is provided a 75-minute lesson/practice session on Practice Weekend as part of the registration fee.
+To participate, paddlers must be at least 16-years-old, but there are no other restrictions.
 The sport calls to all ages, genders, and skill levels.
-It is not how strong or athletic you are, it is how well you can paddle in sync with your team members.
+Success is not dependent how strong or athletic you are.
+Success is determined by how well you can paddle in sync with your team members.

 How many people are in a dragon boat?
 There are 20 paddlers plus a drummer in a dragon boat.
 Each boat also requires a steersperson who steers and coaches the boat.
 We provide a professional steersperson for each team.